dotnet-architecture/eShopOnContainersAI/README.md

 TBD - Short intro with features to be added

-See Wiki for set it up and see the multiple scenarios: https://github.com/dotnet-architecture/eShopOnContainersAI/wiki
+See Wiki for how set it up and see the multiple scenarios: https://github.com/dotnet-architecture/eShopOnContainersAI/wiki

 ## Sending feedback and pull requests